dahico-dk/UpdateLib/README.md

 The project resides in AutoUpdate/Form1.cs path.
 The necessary paths should be filled at app.config file for updating process.

-updatepath=> The path of update files processpath=>The default path for starting project.
-Ex: @"C:\Program Files (x86)\BlaBlaService\blabla.exe" processname=>The default path of initial process of the program which will be updated(It'll be killed) Ex: "blabla" (just name as appears in task manager) installpath=>Installation path temppath=> A temp path for temporary files(Files will be deleted after update.)
+updatepath: The path of update files.

+processpath: The default path for starting project.
+Ex: @"C:\Program Files (x86)\BlaBlaService\blabla.exe".

+processname:The default path of initial process of the program which will be updated(It'll be killed) Ex: "blabla" (just name as appears in task manager).

+installpath: Installation path.

+temppath: A temp path for temporary files(Files will be deleted after update).

 ```
 <add key="updatepath" value="[UPDATE-SERVER-PATH]" />